quelpa/quelpa/README.md

 ### Additional fetchers

 One fetcher has been added to build packages from single `.el` files.
-It's still *experimental* so use it with care.
 It works like this:

 ```cl
 (quelpa '(rainbow-mode :url "http://git.savannah.gnu.org/cgit/emacs/elpa.git/plain/packages/rainbow-mode/rainbow-mode.el" :fetcher url))